tlswg/tls13-spec/draft-ietf-tls-tls13.md

 This version value is historical, deriving from the use of 0x0301 for TLS 1.0 and 0x0300 for SSL 3.0.
-In order to maximize backwards compatibility, records containing an initial ClientHello MUST have version 0x0301 and a records containing a second ClientHello or a ServerHello MUST have version
+In order to maximize backwards compatibility, records containing an initial ClientHello MUST have version 0x0301 and a record containing a second ClientHello or a ServerHello MUST have version
 0x0303, reflecting TLS 1.0 and TLS 1.2 respectively.
 When negotiating prior versions of TLS, endpoints